Control Unit In Computer Architecture

 This decoder has three inputs as A, B, and C and eight output from Y0 through Y7.
 Based on the combinations of the three inputs, only one of the eight outputs is selected.

-Control Unit Functions
+Functions Of Control Unit

 - The control unit controls the movement of data, memory read and write operations between the processor and the main memory RAM.